F5Networks/f5-appsvcs-templates/README.md

-# F5 Application Services Templates
+# F5 BIG-IP Application Services Templates (FAST)
-F5 Application Services Templates (FAST) are an easy and effective way to deploy applications on the BIG-IP system using [AS3](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/).
+FAST templates are an easy and effective way to deploy applications on the BIG-IP system using [AS3](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/).

 The FAST Extension provides a toolset for templating and managing AS3 Applications on BIG-IP.